What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 But why?
 Who knows 🙂

-For now, let's imagine that there is no other way, and we need to do it.
+For now, let's imagine that there is no other way and we need to do it.
 But then what?
 Do we really need to rewrite most of the code in the project?

 Let's check this with an example of a small project.